 Analysis: 2024 Presidential Election Prediction

-Barring a Biden Administration catastrophe or if the president-elect doesn’t miraculously make all Americans filthy rich by 2024, it’s very easy to predict what’ll need to happen for a presidential candidate to achieve victory in the next election.
+Barring any Biden Administration catastrophes or miracles by 2024, it’s very easy to predict what’ll need to happen for a presidential candidate to achieve victory in the next election.

-It’s Likely Only 125 (of the total 538) Electors Will Truly be Up For Grabs in the 2024 Presidential Election.
+It’s Likely Only About 125 (of the total 538) Electors Will Truly be Up For Grabs in the 2024 Presidential Election.

 Michigan – 16